-- A program that will eventually see all classes attached to and working with another school - Other schools such as Greenside special school attend events with us, such as Christmas lunch and play performances.

-- A proactive role in the local area such litter picking around the immediate site and nearby roads. - Active participation in the local DSPL group and application to do more - Previously hosting Stevenage based CPD events for all schools and subject clusters - Business Manager takes a proactive role in the local and County BM Cluster group - The Headteacher is part of a number of committees and is the Chair of the Hertfordshire Special School Forum group. - The Headteacher is commissioned by Hertfordshire for some small pieces of consultancy work on an annual basis and attends training for this. - We have a series of after school clubs that use of facilities during the week and during holidays.
+- A program that will eventually see all classes attached to and working with another school - Other schools such as Greenside special school attend events with us, such as Christmas lunch and play performances. - A proactive role in the local area such litter picking around the immediate site and nearby roads. - Active participation in the local DSPL group and application to do more - Business Manager takes a proactive role in the local and County BM Cluster group - The Headteacher is part of a number of committees and is the Chair of the Hertfordshire Special School Forum group. - The Headteacher is commissioned by Hertfordshire for some small pieces of consultancy work on an annual basis and attends training for this. - We have a series of after school clubs that use of facilities during the week and during holidays.
 This includes Slimming World, a dance school, birthday parties.

-There is a proposed plan to start to create holiday club opportunities for our pupils, alongside other local pupils during 2017-18. - We host a range of charity based school events on an annual basis. - We actively take part in the Stevenage's Futures Sporting partners competition program and usually do well in one or two areas (Dragon Boating!).
+There is a proposed plan to start to create holiday club opportunities for our pupils, alongside other local pupils during 2017-18.

+- We host a range of charity based school events on an annual basis. - We actively take part in the Stevenage's Futures Sporting partner's competition program and usually do well in one or two areas (Dragon Boating!).